About Academic Affairs

 Senior Vice President for Faculty Affairs and Career Development, Columbia University Medical Center

-Welcome to the Office of Academic Affairs at the Columbia University Irving Medical Center (CUIMC).
+Welcome to the Office of Academic Affairs at the Columbia University Irving Medical Center.
 Our mission is to support our faculty so that they may lead successful and fulfilling careers at CUIMC.

-We work with over 9,500 faculty and researchers across the four health science schools of the medical center: the Columbia University Vagelos College of Physicians and Surgeons (VP&S), the Mailman School of Public Health, the College of Dental Medicine and the School of Nursing.
+We work with over 9,500 faculty and researchers across the four health science schools of the medical center: the Vagelos College of Physicians and Surgeons, the Mailman School of Public Health, the College of Dental Medicine and the School of Nursing.

 The Office of Faculty Affairs is the administrative arm of Academic Affairs.
-They handle all process-oriented issues for faculty, researchers, post-doctoral fellows, and student officers.
-They support faculty and departments on administrative processes for officers of instruction and officers of research.
+It handles all process-oriented issues for faculty, researchers, post-doctoral fellows and student officers.
+It also supports faculty and departments on administrative processes for officers of instruction and officers of research.

-The ISSO–CUIMC works in tandem with the Morningside International Students and Scholars Office to support the needs of our international scholars and students at CUIMC.
+The CUIMC International Students and Scholars Office works in tandem with the Morningside International Students and Scholars Office to support the needs of our international scholars and students at CUIMC.
 They are available to advise on all questions relevant to visa status and immigration.